emso-c/stream-analyser/README.md

     ...
 ```

-The other options provide ways to configure methods of analysing, caching, logging and outputting.
+The other parameters provide ways to configure methods of analysing, caching, logging and outputting.
 Full docs can be found in the module.
 Some of the important ones are:
 - `storage_path`: Path to store project related files such as logs and caches.
 - `cache_limit`: Max file amount to cache.
 - `cache_deletion_algorithm`: In which order the cached files will be deleted.